shridharkamathe/Swiggy/README.md

 - **README.md**: This file, providing an overview of the repository and its contents.

+## Key Findings

+## Challenges Faced

+During the data scraping process of Swiggy, we encountered a significant challenge in dealing with the complexity of the scraped data.
+Specifically, the categories of the dishes were mostly absent or incorrect, making it a daunting task to clean and organize the data effectively.

+To address this challenge, we devised a solution that involved leveraging keywords to categorize the dishes correctly.
+This approach required iterating over every row of the scraped data and examining the presence of specific keywords.
+By carefully analyzing the keywords associated with each dish, we were able to assign them to their respective categories accurately.

+This process of cleaning and categorizing the data proved to be crucial in ensuring the accuracy and usability of the final dataset.
+By diligently applying keyword-based categorization techniques, we were able to transform the initially disorganized data into a well-structured and comprehensive dataset.

+Our approach not only enabled us to overcome the hurdles posed by the absence or inaccuracy of dish categories but also enhanced the overall quality of the dataset.
+The cleaned data now provides a solid foundation for further analysis, modeling, and insights generation in the context of Swiggy's food offerings.

+For more details on the methodology and techniques employed in the data cleaning process, please refer to the accompanying code and documentation in this GitHub repository.

 ## Usage

 To explore the Swiggy restaurant data analysis and access the interactive dashboard: